Key points

 Maya dreams of being an astrophysicist.
 James 3D prints prosthetics for fun.
 Millie analyses microplastics from her local beach.
 These are some of our Young Future Shapers.

+All in Years 5-10, these students had epic opportunities to explore science, technology, engineering, and maths (STEM).
 The program supports young people from underrepresented groups in STEM.
 This includes girls, Aboriginal and/or Torres Strait Islander students, as well as those from regional schools or lower opportunity areas.

-Young Future Shapers get a personalised success plan.
+Young Future Shapers get a personalised plan.
 They can also attend a multi-day STEM camp, a local learning adventure, or design their own prize pack.
 The program's approach to boosting confidence, capability, and connection with STEM is proving impactful.

 Standing near a wind turbine at James Cook University’s Cyclone Testing Station, one Future Shaper commented she was now captivated by an area of science she'd never known about.
 This is a common reaction on our STEM camps.